matzehecht/trace-it/README.md

 Now a little advanced usage.
 Storing the transaction result only in the memory can be cool but not really helpful to do tracing on long running applications.
-So I can happily announce that trace-it also adapters for writing to a database.
-These sadapters are provided as plugins by other packages (so you only have to load the adapter you want).
+So I can happily announce that trace-it also has adapters for writing to a database.
+These adapters are provided as plugins by other packages (so you only have to load the adapter you want).
-Currently only a local [lowdb](https://github.com/typicode/lowdb) is supported but mongodb support is coming soon.
+You can find all adapters tagged with trace-it-adapter on npm. ([here](https://www.npmjs.com/search?q=keywords%3Atrace-it-adapter))
-You can find the package [here](https://www.npmjs.com/package/@trace-it/lowdb-adapter).
+Examples for such adapters are the adapter to a local [lowdb](https://github.com/typicode/lowdb) ([here](https://www.npmjs.com/package/@trace-it/lowdb-adapter)) and to mongodb ([here](https://www.npmjs.com/package/@trace-it/mongodb-adapter)).
 To connect to a database you only have to initialize trace-it before using it.

 ```typescript